DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/qualifications-you-need-to-teach.md

     - content/train-to-be-a-teacher/promos/mailing-list-promo-qts
 ---

-Find out what qualifications you need to teach in primary, secondary and special schools in England.

-You can also find out [how to teach in further education](/become-a-further-education-teacher) and [how to teach in early years](/early-years-teaching-training).

-## What qualifications do you need to be a teacher?

 You need qualified teacher status (QTS) to teach in maintained primary, secondary and special schools in England (schools funded by local authorities).
 You can get this through teacher training.

+You do not need QTS to [teach in further education](/become-a-further-education-teacher) or to [teach in early years](/early-years-teaching-training).

 [Find out more about qualified teacher status (QTS)](/what-is-qts).